Bordeaux has been occupied for thousands of years.

-The urban project launched IN 1996 by Alain Juppé AND made concrete by the cleaning of façades, the development of the quays along the Garonne river, the commissioning of the tram that runs ON A ground-level Power supply AND the requalification of urban areas strengthened this desire TO protect AND showcase Bordeaux's heritage.
-AND nowadays, ALL that history AND work has been recognized by the UNESCO World Heritage Classification.
+The urban project launched in 1996 by Alain Juppé and made concrete by the cleaning of façades, the development of the quays along the Garonne river, the commissioning of the tram that runs on A ground-level Power supply and the requalification of urban areas strengthened this desire to protect and showcase Bordeaux's heritage.
+Nowadays all that history and work has been recognized by the UNESCO World Heritage Classification.